Unity-Technologies/com.unity.probuilder/Documentation~/overview-ui.md

 ![Dimensions Overlay](images/show-scene-info.png)

-**Scene Information** displays information about the Meshes in the Scene, and which elements are selected.
+**Scene Information** displays information about the Meshes in the scene, and which elements are selected.

 To toggle this on or off, use the **Show Scene Info** setting in the [Preferences](preferences.md#info_overlay).